 The Brand New IsSupported Boolean!

-Previously, when you installed a plugin on a platform that wasn’t supported (or you forgot to install the NuGet in the core project) and you tried to call the method it would simply thrown an exception.
+Previously, when you installed a plugin on a platform that wasn’t supported (or you forgot to install the NuGet in the core project) and you tried to call the method it would simply throw an exception.
 This is still the case, but I tried to figure out a better way for developers to check to see if an implementation exists before making calls.

 You can simply now call CrossPluginName.IsSupported to check if it exists.
 For instance:

-<There you have it, super simple way of checking!
+There you have it, super simple way of checking!

 Updated Android Support Libraries

-In this big move I also took a big risk on decided to make the break away from defaulting to version 23.3.0 of the Android Support Libraries in a few of my plugins.
+In this big move I also took a big risk on deciding to make the break away from defaulting to version 23.3.0 of the Android Support Libraries in a few of my plugins.
 These libraries are now almost 3 years old and it is simply time to update them to the latest and greatest 25.3.1.
 Since you can update them now in Xamarin.Forms applications it is time!
 I even show you how to do it in this small Snack Pack episode of The Xamarin Show

 It should be known that I don’t use Support libraries unless I absolutely have to, but if you are using Permissions, Media, Share, or Geolocator then you are going to have to update.
 Here is what you need to know: